cogini/phoenix_container_example_old/README.md

 * Supports Alpine and Debian, using [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir) base images.

-* Uses Erlang releases for the prod image, resulting in images as small as 10MB.
+* Uses Erlang releases for the final image, resulting in images as small as 10MB.

 * Supports mirroring base images from Docker Hub to AWS ECR to avoid rate limits and ensure consistent builds.